 Are you a member of the military/veteran community seeking resources on farming or agribusiness?

 and Reserve members and their spouses with agriculture resources.

 --We bring together employers/mentor farmers

 with Veterans throughout PA.

-On farm apprenticeships can provide an alternative to higher ed to learn the craft & business of farming.
-OJT apprenticeships may be eligible for state approval as an educational program for those eligible for VA Educational Benefits ("GI Bill®*).
+Consider an on farm apprenticeship as an alternative to higher ed to learn the craft & business of farming.
+VA OJT apprenticeships may be eligible for state approval as an educational program for those eligible for VA Educational Benefits ("GI Bill®*).